hofkamp/special-robot/proposal.md

 ## Problem Description

-Brief ly describe a problem that your team would like to solve.
+Briefly describe a problem that your team would like to solve.
 Describe at a high level a program that could solve that problem.

+We want to implement a faster, more efficient ordering system applicable to restaurants or other vendors that potentially experience problems with taking/completing orders in inefficient ways.
+The Speedy Order 5000 will effectively take in orders and store all relevant data to that order in the same place such as estimated time to complete and the priority.
+Our AVL implementation will serve as the system in which we store the customer orders and remove them once they are completed.
+By implementing an AVL tree, we are trying to improve the average time it takes to take an order and improve the effectiveness in which a restaurant can serve its customers.

 ## Questions to answer for Exercise #2